elastic/ecs/docs/implementing.md

   and allows for [aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) (what Kibana visualizations are built on).

-By default, unless your index mapping specifies otherwise, ElasticSearch indexes text field as `text` at the canonical field name, and indexes as second time as `keyword` in a nested field:
+By default, unless your index mapping or index template specifies otherwise (as the ECS index template does),
+Elasticsearch indexes text field as `text` at the canonical field name, and indexes a second time as `keyword`, nested in a multi-field.

+Default Elasticsearch convention:

 * Canonical field: `myfield` is `text`
-* Nested field: `myfield.keyword` is `keyword`
+* Multi-field: `myfield.keyword` is `keyword`

-For monitoring use cases, we need almost exclusively `keyword` indexing, with full text search on very few field fields.
-Given this premise, ECS defaults all text indexing to `keyword` at the top level (with only two exceptions).
+For monitoring use cases, `keyword` indexing is needed almost exclusively, with full text search on very few fields.
+Given this premise, ECS defaults all text indexing to `keyword` at the top level (with very few exceptions).
-Any use case that requires full text search indexing on additional fields can simply add a nested field for full text search.
+Any use case that requires full text search indexing on additional fields can simply add a [multi-field](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) for full text search.
 Doing so does not conflict with ECS, as the canonical field name will remain `keyword` indexed.

 ECS multi-field convention for text:

 * Canonical field: `myfield` is `keyword`
-* Nested field: `myfield.text` is `text`
+* Multi-field: `myfield.text` is `text`

 #### Exceptions

-The only two exceptions to this convention are fields `message` and `error.message`, which are indexed for full text search only, with no nested field.
+The only exceptions to this convention are fields `message` and `error.message`, which are indexed for full text search only, with no multi-field.
 These two fields don't follow the new convention because they are deemed too big of a breaking change with these two widely used fields in Beats.

-Any future field that will be indexed for full text search in ECS will however follow the multi-field convention where `text` indexing is the nested field.
+Any future field that will be indexed for full text search in ECS will however follow the multi-field convention where `text` indexing is nested in the multi-field.

 ### IDs are keywords not integers